-- The specific technological innovation they propose to develop and how it is clearly • different from alternative solutions that are already available in the market, or developed by previous EU research and innovation actions (i.e., the EU ONTOCHAIN Project and any other projects), - The specific interoperability and conformity needs or challenge they propose to • address and who would benefit from their solution immediately and in the longer term, - Whether the innovation will focus on the development of new solutions for existing areas, or a totally disruptive approach or idea, - Any work they have already done to respond to this need, for example if the project focuses on developing an existing capability or building a new one, - Any challenges or opportunities relating to equality, diversity, ethics, and inclusion arising from their project, - Explain how their proposed solutions will align with the building blocks developed as part of the Open Call #1 call on digital identity (more details are available on the TrustChain webpage).
+- The specific technological innovation they propose to develop and how it is clearly different from alternative solutions that are already available in the market, or developed by previous EU research and innovation actions (i.e., the EU ONTOCHAIN Project and any other projects), - o The specific interoperability and conformity need or challenge they propose to address and who would benefit from their solution immediately, in shorter term and in the longer term, - o Whether the innovation will focus on the development of new solutions for existing areas, or a totally disruptive approach or idea, - o Any work they have already done to respond to this need, for example if the project focuses on developing an existing capability or building a new one, - o Any challenges or opportunities relating to equality, diversity, ethics, and inclusion arising from their project, - o Explain how their proposed solutions will align with the building blocks developed as part of the Open Call #1 call on digital identity (more details are available on the TrustChain webpage).

-Applicants when applying should clearly specify the Open Call #4 challenges they are going to address.
-Those are described in the section 3.2.
+Applicants when applying should clearly specify the Open Call #5 challenges they are going to address.

-CHALLENGES TO BE ADDRESSED 3.2
+3.2 CHALLENGES TO BE ADDRESSED